-There is one thing that every couple experiences who falls deeply in love.
+Disappointment: The One Thing That Every Couple ExperiencesDisappointment is one thing that every couple experiences who falls deeply in love.
 It is inevitable.
 Inescapable.
 How you respond will make or break your relationship.
 Falling in love is easy.
-Rising in love takes effort; the right effort.
-Falling in love unlocks the door to...
+Rising in love...

 ONLINE PREMARITAL COUNSELING SPECIFICALLY FOR LESBIAN COUPLESFalling in love is the easy part.
 Growing love in the context of a long-term, committed relationship, well, that takes a bit of work.
 That's why it is a good idea to get a thorough relationship checkup...